mecoxeco/mecoxeco/README.md

 💜 Yo!
 My name is Otávio!
 I'm a passionate developer who enjoys working with modern technologies solutions.
 My focus is on backend development, but I'm also diving into frontend frameworks

-🔭 Current Project: I'm currently working on a serverless project using SST and TypeScript, aiming to optimize ETL processes between AWS Redshift and S3.
+🔭 Current Project: I'm currently working on a serverless project using SST, Serverless and TypeScript, aiming to optimize ETL processes between AWS Redshift and S3.
 This project integrates multiple data sources, including APIs and CSV files, into a data lake architecture.

 💬 Contact Me: Feel free to reach out if you have any questions or want to collaborate on exciting projects.
 I'm always open to learning new things and sharing knowledge!